edwardsnjd/git-dropbox-viewer/README.md

 npm run build
   # Compiles the app for production and all compiled files lies on dist dir.
   # To deploy an the application simply transfer the dist to a web server's public directory.

+npm run deploy
+  # Use Surge to deploy
 ```

 ### Directory Structure: